This is a case study from Robbie Richards.

 Building an email list should be your number one priority.
 Period.

-And in this post, I’m going to show you step-by-step how I collected 2,262 email subscribers in 117 days on the cheap.
+In this post, I’m going to show you step-by-step how I collected 2,239 email subscribers in 117 days on the cheap.

 The best part, I’m going to show you how I did it with…